SuNR0N/crud-server-demo-app/README.md

 Instructions for debugging in _VS Code_:

+Method #1:

+1. Select the _Debug_ menu on the sidebar
+2. Select the _Application_ debug configuration
+3. Click on _Start Debugging_
+4. Put a breakpoint in the code

+Method #2:

 1. Start the application with `yarn dev` or `yarn debug`
 2. Select the _Debug_ menu on the sidebar
 3. Select the _Attach to Process_ debug configuration